Irdest developer manual

 Network drivers

 Network drivers establish and manage connections with peers via different underlying transport mechanisms.
-A driver (in the irdest jargon called a "netmod") is initialised by the Irdest router Ratman.
+A driver (in the Irdest jargon called a "netmod") is initialised by the Irdest router "Ratman".

 This allows the core of Ratman to remain relatively platform agnostic, while letting platform-specific drivers handle any quirks of the connections that are being established.
 For example, the netmod-datalink module uses NetworkManager to configure a wireless AP/ wireless connections to an existing host without user intervention.
 Ratman itself doesn't need to understand how to talk to NetworkManager.